danielfett/website/docs/_posts/2020-05-16-pkce-vs-nonce-equivalent-or-not.md

 Now, let's consider confidential clients where an attacker might be forced to use code injection to have the client redeem the code for him.

-This figure shows a code injection attack (note that the client and authorization server are the same in both sessions):
+This figure shows a code injection attack (note again that the client and authorization server are the same in both sessions):

 <img src="/img/plantuml/65d627f6be98213e441611b4f369788662d86ea4fce7a98817eaaa9ace0bfb22.svg" class="svg">